April 1, 2025

 RØDE PodMic

 Just note, you'll need to invest in an audio interface to record with XLR, which is its own expense.
+An audio interface connects your XLR microphone to your computer and converts the analog signal to digital.
 But it also leaves runway to upgrade and expand your podcasting setup as you go.

 Price: $99.00

-Headphones allow you to monitor your sound in real time.
+Headphones allow you to monitor your sound in real time when podcasting.
 And if you're recording remotely, they'll prevent feedback and echoes from your computer.
-Sound quality is obviously the most important thing when you're choosing headphones, but you'll want to consider factors like comfort and durability as well.
+Sound quality is obviously the most important thing when you're choosing headphones for podcast recording, but you'll want to consider factors like comfort and durability as well.

 1. Tascam TH-02-B Studio Headphones